dhicks6345789/remote-gateway/README.md

 ### To do:
 - Possibly add support for services similar to Cloudflare's Zero Trust - ngrok, maybe.
 - Make script runnable via direct download rather than having to clone project.
+- Add support for Raspberry Pi, with user interface for admin user(s) to edit list of devices available.
+- Add support for legacy Windows apps, with file save/load.